 4. General and Major Requirements

 The general and major requirements as listed under the programs below.
 Courses may not be taken on the Pass/D+/D/Fail basis.
-Transfer credit will only count toward the major for engineering courses completed with a minimum grade of C-.

 This program provides intensive study at the undergraduate level in the field of mechanical engineering.
 A healthy mix of theory, experiment and design informs the curriculum.
 Design is introduced early in the curriculum, and all graduates are expected to be broadly enough educated to complete capstone senior design courses in two distinct areas of mechanical engineering.
 Extensive laboratory involvement inculcates valuable insights into experimental methods and, in some cases, original research.
 Through technical electives (decided on in consultation with a mechanical engineering faculty adviser) students have the opportunity to develop a greater in-depth knowledge of one or more specialized areas of mechanical engineering.
 In addition, the program provides a strong foundation in the engineering sciences, mathematics, and liberal arts.